Resource Allocation in Hybrid Radio-Optical IoT Networks using GNN with Multi-task Learning: Proposed Graph Transformers Network for RF-OWC IoT Networks

 The key goal for transductive GNN is to produce rich embeddings of the graph while incorporating the features of the devices and their relationships at specific points in time.
 Furthermore, we are interested in extracting network information from the vertices, i.e., devices, and also from the edges, i.e., links.
 Therefore, we propose to leverage a mixture of vertex-edge embedding for each step.
 The mapping function from the graph to vectors is represented by a component that captures the vertices' features and the respective links with their features.
-Graph Attention Networks (GATs)~\cite{veličković2018graphattentionnetworks}~ are particularly well-suited for this task, as their attention mechanism adaptively weighs the influence of neighboring IoT devices based on both their features and the type or quality of the connecting link\cite{Chen2023}.
-This is especially critical in hybrid RF–OWC IoT networks, where links can differ in terms of technology and availability.
-Building on this principle, we extend the attention formulation to also incorporate edge attributes, such as link type, so that the model can differentiate between heterogeneous RF–OWC connections.
-We define the following aggregation score \( \bold{e}^{\text{I}}_{ij} \) between two devices \( i \) and \( j \):
+Graph Attention Networks (GATs)~\cite{veličković2018graphattentionnetworks}~ are particularly well-suited for this task, as their attention mechanism adaptively weighs the influence of neighboring IoT devices based on both their features and the type or quality of the connecting link~\cite{Chen2023}.
+In the transductive setting, where the full network snapshot is observable, attention enables the model to learn discriminative structural priors by emphasizing technologically relevant RF-OWC interactions, such as feasible OWC links or energy-efficient RF paths, while down-weighting less informative or infeasible connections.
+This is critical at the transductive stage, where the goal is to extract stable structural priors that reflect the topology of the network rather than treating all neighbors uniformly.
+Building on this, we extend the attention formulation to also incorporate edge attributes so that the model can differentiate between heterogeneous RF-OWC connections.
+We define the following aggregation score \( A_{ij}^{\text{I}} \) between two devices \( i \) and \( j \):